enobufs/go-nats/README.md

 ```

 ## Public STUN servers
-STUN servers to use must support RFC 5780 (NAT Bhavior Discovery Using STUN).
+STUN servers to use must support RFC 5780 (NAT Behavior Discovery Using STUN).
 Here's a list of public STUN servers that worked with go-nats as of Sep.
 13, 2019.

 * stun.ekiga.net